25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

 ### Index

-`ElementAt`: Returns the element at a specified index in a sequence.
+`ElementAt`: Returns the element at a specified index in a sequence

-`ElementAtOrDefault`: Returns the element at a specified index in a sequence or a default value if the index is out of range.
+`ElementAtOrDefault`: Returns the element at a specified index in a sequence or a default value if the index is out of range

 ```cs
 var fiveCount = new List<int> { 0, 5, 10, 15, 20, 25, 30};